tiprankstipranks

 Our annual effective income tax rate can change materially as a result of changes in our geographic mix of U.S. and foreign earnings and other factors, including changes in tax laws and changes made by regulatory authorities.

-Our overall effective income tax rate is calculated as our total tax expense relative to total earnings before tax.
+We are subject to federal, state, and local income taxes both in the U.S. and in foreign jurisdictions.
+The impact of potential changes in tax laws on our future effective tax rate and the value of our deferred tax assets is uncertain.
+Additionally, our income tax returns are subject to examination by the Internal Revenue Service and other tax authorities.
+While we have taken measures to provision for taxes in the jurisdictions where we operate, changes in tax laws or interpretations thereof or challenges from tax authorities based on existing tax laws could have an adverse effect on our business, financial condition, and results of operations.
+Our overall effective income tax rate is calculated as our total tax expense relative to total earnings before income tax.
 It is important to note that income tax expense and benefits are recognized on a jurisdictional or legal entity basis, rather than on a global scale.
 Losses incurred in one jurisdiction may not be used to offset profits in other jurisdictions, potentially resulting in an increase in our overall tax rate.
 Changes in the distribution of earnings (or losses) among different jurisdictions and the assumptions employed in calculating income taxes, among other factors, can exert a significant influence on our overall effective income tax rate.
 Furthermore, adjustments to tax laws and modifications made by regulatory authorities have the potential to significantly impact our overall effective income tax rate.
-For example, member countries of the Organization for Economic Co-operation and Development have enacted or are in the process of enacting legislation related to the implementation of a global minimum tax rate of 15% as early as 2024.
 As legislation becomes effective in countries in which we do business, our taxes could increase and negatively impact our effective tax rate.
-Additionally, the cost of complying with new legislation could negatively impact our results.
+Additionally, the cost of complying with new legislation could adversely affect our results of operations.

 Environmental / Social2 | 5.4%